Incorporate Deploy CLI into Build Environment

 Make changes to development.

 uat.
 When ready, move and merge the changes to

 staging.
 When ready, move and merge the changes to

 You may want to set your production environment to deploy only when triggered manually.

 Your continuous integration (CI) server configuration

 The deploy task should do the following:

-Update the local repo to include the latest changes (each environment should have its own branch of the repository that can later be merged with other branches)
+Update the local repository to include the latest changes (each environment should have its own branch of the repository that can later be merged with other branches)

 If there are changes, call

-Run a suite of tests to confirm configuration is working.
+Run a suite of tests to confirm that the configuration is working.